- How much time does a game session require?

 - What training do I need to lead programs?

-We offer excellent training for Friday Night at the ER, which is recommended but not required.
+We offer excellent in-person facilitator training for Friday Night at the ER, which is recommended but not required.

 You can self-train using the step-by-step guide for program leaders that comes with the game package.
-Before leading your first program, expect to invest some hours becoming familiar, planning your debrief and practicing the program leader role with a small test group.
+Before leading your first program, expect to invest some hours becoming familiar, planning your debrief and practicing the facilitator role with a small test group.

 - What is the best group size?

 Friday Night at the ER easily scales and works well with groups of different sizes.
 We have seen great experiences with groups as small as 4 and as large as 200.
 Your purpose and circumstances will drive the group size decision.

 As a general principle, a group size of 24 people (at 6 tables) hits a sweet spot - providing enough diversity to demonstrate different mental models and management practices, yet small enough for an interactive debriefing.

 - Does the game require exactly 4 players at each table?